-SLH 527: MOTOR SPEECH DISORDERS
+COSD 527: MOTOR SPEECH DISORDERS

 This course provides an overview of the neurological disorders that affect speech production.
 Procedures for assessing speech disorders associated with neuromotor impairments are investigated.
 Neuropathology, symptomatology, and speech-language habilitation/rehabilitation of individuals with apraxia and/or dysarthria are emphasized.

-SLH 528: COUNSELING SEMINAR IN COMMUNICATION DISORDERS
+COSD 528: COUNSELING SEMINAR IN COMMUNICATION DISORDERS

 3 credits/ Elective

 This course provides an overview of counseling in communication disorders and in the helping professions.
 Components of the therapeutic relationship including the interpersonal nature of communication, attending to clients, clinical interviewing, and recognizing communication patterns are surveyed.
 Counseling theories, goal setting, and strategic interventions with clients and their families are critiqued.
 This course includes active learning strategies and case study analysis.

 Current scientific and professional problems and issues in communication disorders are investigated.
 Students may re-enroll for a maximum of 12 credits.